Diet and Exercise

 Vitamin D can help you manage chronic pain

-Vitamin D plays a role in managing musculoskeletal pain caused by rheumatoid arthritis and other diseases.
-It's common for people who live with chronic pain to have a vitamin D deficiency, so doctors routinely check their patients for their levels of vitamin D and often recommend vitamin D supplements as part of a treatment plan.
+It's common for people who live with chronic pain to have a vitamin D deficiency.
+Many doctors routinely check their patients for their levels of vitamin D and often recommend vitamin D supplements as part of a treatment plan.
+Getting more vitamin D may help you to gradually get partial pain relief and improved mood.